-Sick leave may be taken in one-hour increments, and is paid at the employee's regular straight time rate.
+Sick leave may generally be taken in quarter hour increments, but departments may adopt rules requiring longer increments, up to and including a full shift.
+Sick leave is paid at the employee's regular straight time rate.

-Sick leave is not normally be provided during a termination notice period unless supported by a medical certification acceptable to the employee's department head.
+An employee eligible for payment of workers' compensation benefits may not also use sick leave for the same period.
+Sick leave is not normally provided during a termination notice period unless supported by a health care provider's certification.